DFHack/dfhack/docs/Compile.rst

   brew install sphinx-doc

-This will install Sphinx for OS X's system Python 2.7, without needing pip.
+This will install Sphinx for macOS's system Python 2.7, without needing pip.

 Either method works; if you plan to use Python for other purposes, it might best to install Homebrew's Python 3 so that you have the latest Python as well as pip.
-If not, just installing sphinx-doc for OS X's system Python 2.7 is fine.
+If not, just installing sphinx-doc for macOS's system Python 2.7 is fine.

 Windows